M-o-a-T/moat/packaging/moat-lib-cmd/README.rst

 Specification
 =============

+MoaT-Cmd messages are encoded with CBOR.

 All MoaT-Cmd messages are non-empty lists whose first element is a small integer, identifying a sub-channel.
-Messages that don't match this description MAY be used for out-of-band communication.

 A transport that enforces message boundaries MAY send each message without the leading array mark byte(s).
+If this option is not used or not available, messages that are not arrays MAY be used for out-of-band communication.

-MoaT-Cmd messaging is simple by design and basically consists of a command (sent from A to B) followed by a reply (sent from B to A).
-Both directions may independently indicate that more, streamed data will follow.
+MoaT-Cmd messaging is simple by design and consists of a command (sent from A to B) followed by a reply (sent from B to A).
+Both directions may independently indicate that more, possibly streamed, data will follow.
 The first and last message of a streamed command or reply are considered to be out-of-band.

+There is no provision for messages that don't have a reply.
+On the other hand, an "empty" reply is just three bytes and the sender isn't required to wait for it.

 The side opening a sub-channel uses non-negative integers as channel ID.
 Replies carry the ID's bitwise-negated value.
 Thus the ID spaces of both directions are separate.

-IDs are allocated with the first message on a sub-channel.
+IDs are allocated when sending the first message on a sub-channel.
 They MUST NOT be reused until final messages have been exchanged.

 Exactly one final message MUST be sent in both directions.

 Message format